Post

 Story — Development Process Without CI/CD

-Before discussing what CI/CD actually is, let’s set aside the term “CI/CD” and first recall how a startup development team without any workflow implemented would operate.
-The general process can be roughly summarized in the diagram below:
+Before discussing what CI/CD really is, let’s set aside the term “CI/CD” and first recall how a startup development team without any workflows would operate.
+The general process can be summarized in the diagram below:

 1. The product has a bug.
-Developer T created a branch fix/bug-c from the main branch to fix it.
-After the fix, the branch was merged back into the main branch.
+Developer T creates a branch fix/bug-c from the main branch to fix it.
+After fixing, the branch is merged back into the main branch.

-2. Next, Developer Z branched off feature/a from the main branch to work on requirement A. Halfway through, they noticed the feature was acting strange.
-After checking, they found the current feature was broken, and the tests were failing.
-They then informed Developer T to fix it.
+2. Next, Developer Z branches feature/a from the main branch to work on requirement A. Halfway through, they notice the feature behaves oddly.
+After checking, they find that the current feature was broken and tests failed, so they notify Developer T to fix it.

-3. After all development is complete, Developer Z uses his computer to package the version for QA testing, repeatedly fixing and packaging.
-Once there are no issues, the feature is merged back into the main branch.
+3. After all development is complete, Developer Z uses his computer to build the version for QA testing, going back and forth with fixes and builds.
+Once everything is confirmed working, the feature is merged back into the main branch.

 In the above story, we can summarize two major issues.

-Question 1: There is no unified inspection mechanism for current correct functional changes.
+Question 1: There is no unified inspection mechanism for current correct feature changes.

-• Code That Does Not Meet the Coding Style Can Also Be Merged
+• Code That Does Not Follow Coding Style Can Still Be Merged

-• After changes, basic Unit Tests and important checkpoints failed but still merged
+• After changes, basic Unit Tests and important checks can still be merged without passing.

-• My environment functions correctly, but it may not work properly for others.
+• My environment works correctly, but others may not have the same results.

-• Affecting other developers currently working on the project
+• Affects other developers who are currently working

-Question 2: A lot of manpower and time are spent on packing work.
+Question 2: Spending a lot of manpower and time on packaging tasks.

-• Packaging requires engineers’ manpower, interrupting ongoing development work.
+• Packaging requires engineers to manually package, interrupting their current development work.

-• Switching between packaging and development causes high cognitive switching costs.
+• Switching between packaging and development causes significant flow disruption.

-• QA must ask engineers to package, causing back-and-forth communication.
+• QA requests engineers to package (causing back-and-forth communication).

-For Question 1, “Continuous Integration” aims to ensure that all changes automatically undergo Build & Test in a unified environment, guaranteeing that all modifications pass every test case and meet team standards before entering the production environment — “continuously and automatically ensuring correct code integration into production.”
+Corresponding to Question 1, “Continuous Integration” aims to ensure that all changes automatically execute Build & Test in a unified environment, guaranteeing that all modifications pass every test case and meet team standards before entering production — “continuously and automatically ensuring correct code integration into the production environment.”

-You can also add Nightly Build and more automated testing stages to ensure stability.
+You can also add Nightly Builds and more automated testing steps to ensure stability.

 CD — Continuous Delivery / Deployment Continuous Delivery / Deployment

-Corresponding to Question 2, “Continuous Deployment” aims to automatically complete the packaging and deployment process of code changes after passing the CI stage without errors, delivering them to internal testing (QA, Debug, Staging, Beta…) or external release (Production, Release…).
+Corresponding to Question 2, “Continuous Deployment” aims to automatically complete the tedious packaging and deployment process for internal testing (QA, Debug, Staging, Beta…) or external release (Production, Release…) after the code passes the CI stage without errors.

-• Continuous Deployment: Fully automated direct deployment to the Production environment
+• Continuous Deployment: Fully automated deployment directly to the Production environment

-• Continuous Delivery: Automatically deploy only to Staging/Debug environments; manual verification is required before deploying to Production environment.
+• Continuous Delivery: Automatically deploys only to the Staging/Debug environment; manual verification is required before deploying to the Production environment.

-In the context of app development, it leans more towards Continuous Delivery, where we want a manual check to confirm everything is perfect before the app is officially released, ensuring the release timing and functionality are accurate.
+In the context of App development, it leans more towards Continuous Delivery, where we want a manual check before the app is officially released to ensure the release timing and functionality are correct.

 Story — Building a Stable and Efficient Development Team Through CI/CD